 $0.99?
 (I can’t remember)

-While if I made a permanent structure it would have much more sturdiness to it, this one worked great.
+While a permanent structure would have been sturdier, this one worked great.
 Check out the screen shot pictures.
 I was able to get a 24% increase in signal strength and 40% increase in link quality.
-Unfortunately I wasn’t able to get Netstumbler to work with the DWL-122 USB adapter correctly.
-So actual decibel and wattage information is beyond me.
+Unfortunately I wasn’t able to get Netstumbler to work with the DWL-122 USB adapter correctly, so I wasn’t able to capture decibel and wattage information.
 I have estimated by pacing that the distance the signal is traveling is 126.4 feet (38.5 meters).
-The signal is originating off of a DI-624 AirPlus Extreme-G router, travels through a window, across the yard, and another window.
+The signal is originating off of a DI-624 AirPlus Extreme-G router, and then travels through a window, across the yard, and another window.